 It has been said that there is no such thing as a stupid question.
 Consider the following: How much does the color purple weigh?
 Can God create something that is not contingent upon Him?
 Is the fourth corner of the triangle an obtuse, acute, or right angle?
 Where do the vast majority of married bachelors live? … Continue reading Incoherent Questions

 “It’s impossible for God to interact in the physical world.
 For example, say we have a material object and God wants to move it.
 Newton made it clear: every action has an equal and opposite reaction.
 Therefore, since God is an immaterial being He could never cause anything to happen or occur in the material/physical universe. … Continue reading Are Miracles Metaphysically Impossible?

-by Jonathan Bartlett, The Blyth Institute In his essays on “Robots and Rationality” and the “Chinese Room,” Tim Stratton pointed to why it is unreasonable to think of machines and computers as being rational beings.
+In his essays on “Robots and Rationality” and the “Chinese Room,” Tim Stratton pointed to why it is unreasonable to think of machines and computers as being rational beings.
 One of his primary points is that rationality requires understanding and intentionality, two things that machines do not have.
-In … Continue reading Do Computers Think Creatively?
+In this article, I want to tackle … Continue reading Do Computers Think Creatively?

 The Freethinking Argument deductively proves that the human soul exists and that we possess libertarian free will.
 Many seem determined to oppose these deductive conclusions as they possess a revulsion against the idea that humans are actually responsible freethinkers.
 Given this revulsion, these determinists desperately try to find a way to refute one of the four … Continue reading Freethinking in a Chinese Room